fru-io/docs-live/docs/getting-started.md

 #### DDEV-Live default settings.
 We give additional flags below to use if your project differs from these defaults.
 * Default Drupal version is Drupal 8.
-* Default webroot is the project root (ie the directory from which your site is served).
+* Default docroot is the project root (ie the directory from which your site is served).
 * Default branch is master.
 * `composer install` will not run.

 #### User-provided values in commands:
 * `<org>` is the DDEV provided value for your unique organization on DDEV-Live.
 Please see your "Welcome" email for details.
-* `<site>` is what you wish to call your project on DDEV-Live.
+* `<site>` is what you want to call your project on DDEV-Live.
 It must consist of lower case alphanumeric characters or ''-'', start with an _alphabetic_ character, and end with an _alphanumeric_ character.
 * `<github-org>` is your connected GitHub user or organization.
-* `<repo-name>` is the connected repo you wish to import.
+* `<repo-name>` is the connected repo you want to import.

 1. To create your project on DDEV-Live and import code from GitHub with the default settings, run:
 ```
 ddev-live create drupal-site <org>/<site> --github-repo <github-org>/<repo-name> [flags]
 ```

-Here is a common example for a Drupal 8 site that requires `composer install`, with the webroot in /web:
+Here is a common example for a Drupal 8 site that requires `composer install`, with the docroot in /web:
 ```
-ddev-live create drupal-site my-org/my-site --github-repo my-github/my-repo --webroot-path web --run-composer-install
+ddev-live create drupal-site my-org/my-site --github-repo my-github/my-repo --docroot web --run-composer-install
 ```

 You can add flags for specific configuration options.
 Use `ddev-live create drupal-site --help` to see all possible flags and their descriptions.
 A few common flags: